mind-ll-matter/mind-ll-matter/README.md

 <div>
     <ul align="left">
         <li>🌱 I’m currently learning PyTorch and everything machine learning!</li>
-        <li> 🔭  I'm currently working on a platform that will save restaurants money, using machine learning</li>
+        <li> 🔭  I'm currently working on an AI-based app that will save restaurants money</li>
         <li> 🤝  I'm looking for help with data architecture</li>
         <li>👯 I’m looking to collaborate with other developers</li>
         <li>🥅 2023 Goals: Learn more about machine learning </li>